IntersectMBO/cardano-node/cardano-tracer/docs/cardano-tracer.md

 }
 ```

-As you see, the tag is `ConnectTo` now, which means that `cardano-tracer` works as a client: it _establishes_ network connections with the node via the local sockets `/tmp/cardano-node-*.sock`.
-Please make sure your 3 local nodes are listening corresponding sockets.
+As you see, the tag in `network` field is `ConnectTo` now, which means that `cardano-tracer` works as a client: it _establishes_ network connections with your local nodes via the local sockets `/tmp/cardano-node-*.sock`.
+In this case each socket is used by a particular node.

+Please use `ConnectTo`-based scenario only if you really need it.
+Otherwise, it is **highly recommended** to use `AcceptAt`-based scenario.

 ## Requests